 This is another account type, which allows trading with the lowest possible Forex spreads, starting from 0.0 pips, on IC Markets’ cTrader platform.
 In exchange for ECN trading conditions, you will be charged a small commission of $6.0 per round turn, per 1 Standard Lot.
 Similar to the Raw Spread account type, the cTrader Raw Spread Account will be very suitable for both scalpers and day traders.

-There are also several other account types offered by the broker.
+There are also several additional account types offered by the broker.

 With IC Markets, you can also open a free Demo Account, which is configured to support all account types, all trading platforms and all trading instruments available with the broker.
 Since it mimics real-time trading conditions, the demo is very appropriate for testing a variety of trading strategies in a risk-free environment (with virtual money), while also getting acquainted with platform features and tools.